oven-sh/bun/docs/installation.md

 ## Windows

+Bun binaries for windows are not yet available, but coming soon.
+Join the [#windows](https://discord.com/channels/876711213126520882/1149339379446325248) discord channel in discord to stay up to date.

 Bun provides a _limited, experimental_ native build for Windows.
 At the moment, only the Bun runtime is supported.

 - `bun <file>`